jcjorel/ec2-spot-converter/README.md

-The feature is enabled by setting option `--check-targetgroups` with either a list of target group ARNs to inspect or the wildcard character `'*'` which means all target groups in the account and region.
-As an AWS account can contain up to 3000 target groups and induce long processing times, the feature is disabled by default.
+The feature is enabled by setting option `--check-targetgroups` with either a list of target group ARNs to inspect or the wildcard character `'*'` which means all target groups in the account and region. **As an AWS account can contain up to 3000 target groups and induce long processing times, the feature is disabled by default**.

 Optionally, the tool can wait for the newly created instance to be in healthy state in all participating target groups with the `--wait-for-tg-health` setting.